Let’s jump in and learn:

 Sensitive data is removed and deleted from the data set, with those data elements becoming null values.

 Data elements are altered slightly.
-Therefore, this data aggregation technique only can be used if accurate data is not needed.
+Therefore, this data aggregation technique can only be used if accurate data is not needed.

 Involves noise addition (i.e., adding or multiplying randomized numbers) to express sensitive data elements imprecisely.